You are currently viewing Nightstream Review: Ema

 Horny: This is a very horny movie.

-Punk Rock: Sure, when Ema is bored she goes out into the city with a flamethrower and just sets things on fire.
-That might seem punk rock, but really it’s the way she manipulates the relationships around her.
-She’s like if Lex Luthor was a nonmonogamist sex positive anarchist.
+Punk Rock: Sure, when Ema is bored, she goes out into the city with a flamethrower and just sets things on fire.
+That might seem punk rock, but really, it’s the way she manipulates the relationships around her.
+She’s like if Lex Luthor were a nonmonogamist sex positive anarchist.

 Hilarious: I can’t explain this without spoiling the movie.